 You can repurpose old tractor parts into candle holders for the table, use an old hoe blade as the stand for a lamp, or transform an old iron hen feeder into a pendant kitchen light.

 Step 6.
 Colour Scheme

-As there is such an emphasis on incorporating natural materials within a modern country kitchen, these will necessarily dominate a lot of the space in the room in terms of colour.
+As there is such an emphasis on incorporating natural materials within a modern country kitchen, these will necessarily dominate a lot of the room's space in terms of colour.
 Don’t worry; this is a good thing.
-The key here, however, is to work around these natural materials by carefully choosing colours to complement their natural hues and tones.
+However, the key here is to work around these natural materials by carefully choosing colours to complement their natural hues and tones.

 As a general rule of thumb, lighter and brighter colours are best left to the sleek, modern kitchens as this works well with their high-gloss cabinets.
-For our modern country kitchen, however, using darker tones will accentuate those natural materials by letting their colours, grains and patterns enjoy the limelight.
+However, for our modern country kitchen, using darker tones will accentuate those natural materials by letting their colours, grains, and patterns enjoy the limelight.

-Speaking of light, as you’re using darker colour tones, it’s important to ensure there is plenty of light to bathe the room.
+Speaking of light, as you’re using darker colour tones, it’s important to ensure plenty of light to bathe the room.
 This will make the room feel cosy and homely.

 Step 7.
 Space Saving Storage

 While the country kitchens of old may have got away with there being lots of clutter around, this won’t wash in our modern country kitchen.
 A key design principle these days is minimalism.
 While modern country kitchens aren’t aiming for fundamental minimalism where not a single item can be seen on a worktop, we still want to keep the area looking neat and tidy.

 Some storage solutions will help you in that respect.